 He and community leaders are looking at redevelopments in the area to make public art a part of them, as well as in local parks and playgrounds, he said.
 See the whole story.

-• Beaches-Leslieville • Central Toronto • Don Valley • Leaside • North Toronto • Riverdale-East York
+• Beaches-Leslieville • Central Toronto • Forest Hill • Don Valley • Leaside • Riverdale-East York

 A month ago it looked like we were almost free of the coronavirus.
 But recent figures from the city’s interactive map show we’ve been newly infected in the recent upsurge.

-Though not as bad as some other neighbourhoods.
-Worst hit in midtown have been Englemount-Lawrence and Mount Pleasant West.
+Worst hit in this area have been Englemount-Lawrence and Mount Pleasant West.
 Get the full picture.

 Arts festival moved from the streets to online

-Nuit Blanche, which has presented art installations in Toronto streets over the course of one night for the past 14 years, is n0w presenting a week of virtual experiences.
+Nuit Blanche, which has presented art installations in Toronto streets over the course of one night for the past 14 years, is now presenting a week of virtual experiences.

 Funded by the city and the Government of Ontario, Nuit Blanche Online is running Oct.
 3–10 this year in five online streaming programs.
 Find out more in Streeter Things To Do.

-Heddington Halloween, pumpkin parades and street fests are among the midtown events seeing their live activities shut down by the city this week.
+Pumpkin parades and street fests are among the local events seeing their live activities shut down by the city this week.
 Some of them though will carry on as virtual or online happenings.